-Data between the different sets that had a big difference was comparing Tables 2, 6, and 10.
-When looking at if technology helped get work done correlated with technology helping achieve better grades, the students who marked Mostly A's (Table 6) showed no true significant correlation.
+Data between the different sets that had a big difference was comparing correlated with technology helping achieve better grades, the students who marked Mostly A's (Table 6) showed no true significant correlation.
 All three of these tables showed that the correlation between responses was not significant enough for the project.